joshflchan/joshflchan.github.io/_posts/2019-02-02-bizhacks-visualeyes.markdown

 consumer focus and predicting demographics and emotions when viewing marketing content.
 The project utilizes Swift (for iOS development), Microsoft Azure Cognitive Services API (for emotional facial analysis), ARKit 2 (for predictive eye-tracking), and Firebase (for storing data), and placed 1st at BizHacks 2019, winning Best Buy's Best Hack Award.

+*Note: This project is intended for internal testing only and not meant to be used to access public hardware"

 ![Screenshot](https://raw.githubusercontent.com/joshflchan/joshflchan.github.io/master/assets/images/bizhacks_group.jpg)

 #### How it works
 The front-end tracks and projects the consumer's eye movements to calculate the coordinates of the points in which they are staring.
+In addition, every 5 seconds the recording captures a screenshot and the image is processed through Azure's Cognitive
-It is also taking a picture of users every 5 seconds, and uses Azure face detection APIs from cognitive services to predict users' age, sex and emotion during the period.
-All the user data generated with the app are stored and uploaded to Firebase for future analysis and data visualization.
+Services API to predict the consumer's age, sex, and emotion during the period.
+All the user data generated with the app are stored and uploaded to Firebase for future analysis and data visualizatio processing.

 [![Visual Eyes](https://img.youtube.com/vi/dHPioO0KVxE/0.jpg)](https://www.youtube.com/watch?v=dHPioO0KVxE)